Homemade egg noodles are one of my favorite comfort foods.

 Enjoy These Homemade Noodles from Scratch!

-Even though one cup of homemade egg noodles contains 211 calories, enjoy them.
+Even though one cup of this homemade egg noodles recipe contains 211 calories, enjoy them.
 They make an awesome comfort food for chilly days when you and your family just want something warm in your tummies.

 It’s also a great “busy time” ingredient to have on hand to pull and throw into the crock pot.
 During those busy seasons, you want to have recipes like these available to go to when you need a plan.